EyeLoveKnots

 Fasten Off, and Weave in Ends.

-Filed Under: Free Crochet Patterns, Halloween DIYs, Home Decor Tagged With: 5/H8, Black, Coasters, Crafters Secret Cotton Yarn, Free Crochet Pattern, Free Cross Stitch Pattern, Gray, Halloween, Halloween Decor, Hobby Lobby, White, Worsted Weight Yarn
+Filed Under: Addison Shay, Cross Stitching, Free Crochet Patterns, Halloween DIYs, Home Decor, In the Dining Room, In the Kitchen, In the Living Room, Shay Series Tagged With: Addison Shay, Alien, Black, Bronze Shepherd Studio, CA Nifty Cotton, Circulo Natural Cotton Maxcolor 4 6, Coasters, Crafters Secret Cotton Yarn, Cross Stitch, Etsy, Etsy Finds, Free Crochet Pattern, Free Cross Stitch Pattern, Gray, H8/5mm Hook, Halloween, Halloween Decor, Hobby Lobby, Shay, SiennasBowtique, Single Crochet, White, Worsted Weight Yarn, Yarn Crafts and Coffee

 ❮ PREVIOUS POST